EthanSK/Youtuber-Speech-Word-Detection-Bot/readme.md

+# IMPORTANT: I have decided to open source a much improved version: https://github.com/EthanSK/Youtube-Word-Finder so please use that!
+Thanks

-I remade the bot to be cross platform, have a nice GUI, and just be better overall: https://www.etggames.com/youtube-word-finder
+I remade the bot to be cross platform, have a nice GUI, and just be better overall: https://youtubewordfinder.com

 # Celebrity/Youtuber Sings Speech/Word Detection Bot